davide3011/palladium-ln/doc/getting-started/home.md

 ---
-title: Welcome to Core Lightning Documentation Portal
+title: Welcome to Palladium Lightning Documentation Portal
 slug: home
 content:
   excerpt: >-
-    Here you can find everything you need to jump-start your journey to running and building on Core Lightning.
+    Here you can find everything you need to jump-start your journey to running and building on Palladium Lightning.
 privacy:
   view: public
 ---
 > 📘 **Help us improve!**
 >
-> The Core Lightning documentation and API reference is a work-in-progress.
+> The Palladium Lightning documentation and API reference is a work-in-progress.
 > Feel free to suggest edits or send us your feedback by clicking **_Suggest Edits_**
 > at the top-right of every page (_login required_) or via
 > **[Telegram](https://t.me/lightningd)**.